MRogalski96/IGA/README.md

 - main_example.m - main code with examples how to reconstruct synthetic and experimental data <br>
 - AS_propagate_p.m - function for optical field propagation with angular spectrum (AS) method <br>
 - IGA.m - IGA algorithm <br>
-- USAFmask.m - function for generating a synthetic USAF mask <br>
+- USAFmask.m - cool function for generating a synthetic USAF mask <br>
 - ./Data - directory from which the experimental data will be loaded (see Experimental data section) <br>

 # How does it work